janbbeck/SideChannelMatlab/README.md

 # SideChannelMatlab
-This is a set of Matlab/Octave scripts to perform side channel analysis.
+This is a set of Matlab/Octave scripts to perform side channel analysis on crypto systems.
 There are scripts for Differential Power Analysis and Differential Computational Analysis both in single bit and multi-bit(hamming Weight) versions.

 The development log and usage examples are available at: